Zaineb18/rsTMS_pipeline/README.md

 ### `denoise.py`

-Applies confound regression to fMRIPrep-preprocessed BOLD data.
+Applies confound regression to fMRIPrep-preprocessed BOLD data using `clean_bold()` from `preproc_utils.py`.

-- For each subject and session, loads the fMRIPrep BOLD image, T1w anatomical, and brain mask.
-- Loads confound regressors using nilearn's `load_confounds` with the `motion` and `wm_csf` strategy (motion parameter derivatives + white matter and CSF signals).
-- Cleans the BOLD image using `nilearn.image.clean_img` with linear detrending and no standardisation.
+For each subject and session, `load_fmriprepdata()` retrieves the BOLD, brain mask, confounds TSV, T1w, and grey matter paths.
+The script then detects whether run labels are present in the filenames and, if so, sorts all file lists by run number to ensure correct pairing across runs.
+Single-run sessions are handled transparently.

+For each (BOLD, mask, confounds) triplet, `clean_bold()` is called, which:

+1. Loads confound regressors from the fMRIPrep TSV via nilearn's `load_confounds`, using motion parameters (6 params + temporal derivatives) and WM/CSF mean signals as the denoising strategy.
+The confounds TSV path is resolved automatically from the BOLD file path — it does not need to be passed separately.
+2. Imputes NaN values in the confounds matrix with `0`.
+Motion derivative confounds are undefined at `t=0` (no prior timepoint to difference against), producing a NaN in the first row.
+Setting this to `0` means the regressor contributes nothing at that timepoint, which is the correct neutral assumption.
+This step is required because scipy's QR decomposition inside `clean_img` cannot handle non-finite values.
+3. Cleans the BOLD image by regressing out confounds, applying linear detrending to remove slow scanner drift, and restricting processing to in-brain voxels via the brain mask.
+Standardisation is disabled to preserve the original BOLD signal scale.

-- Saves the denoised image as a new file with `preproc_bold_cleaned` in the filename, alongside the original fMRIPrep output.
+The denoised image is saved alongside the fMRIPrep output with `preproc_bold_cleaned` replacing `preproc_bold` in the filename.

 **Dependencies:** `nilearn`